tcpalmer/nina-scheduler/flats.md

 * The Target Scheduler Flats instruction will only work with lights acquired via Target Scheduler.
 * Images taken with either flats instruction will use either the default image file pattern or the specific one defined for FLAT exposures (Options > Imaging > File Settings).
 * For performance reasons, when determining what flats need to be taken, the instruction will only check Acquired Image records newer than 45 days ago.
 Even with a flats cadence of 14, you would have a month to take required flats.
 If you miss that window, you'll have to take them the old-fashioned way.
+* Any Acquired Image records saved prior to TS flats support will be skipped since they are missing information important to flats operation.
 * Determination of a light session from Acquired Image records is independent of whether they were accepted or rejected by the grader.
 * If you [purge](../post-acquisition/acquisition-data.html#purging-records) Acquired Image records younger than 45 days and the associated target is still active, you will impact flats determination.
 * If you set Flats Handling to something other than Off for a target with existing activity and then run Target Scheduler Flats, it will produce flat sets covering all previous light sessions going back 45 days ... which may be substantial.